uit-hdl/pippeline/README.md

 source('run.R')
 ```

 You may be needed to generate outliers for the datasets.
-For this you can use nowaclean-gen.R script.
+For this you can use SOP/nowaclean-gen.R script.
 This is interactive exploratory script you can use before you perform outlier removal step in the pippeline.
 It is not the actual part of pippeline.

 # File formats